p1geondove/grav-sim/readme.md

 # Gravity Simulation

-This is a small python script made with **pygame-ce** to simulate Newton gravity
+This is a small python script made with **pygame-ce** to simulate Newton gravity Its being developed and tested in python 3.13.1 (the at the time newest release of python) I dont know how the backwards compatibily is, but since this is a basic program, i try to use standard stuff I think python 3.6 should also work on this aswell.
+I use pygame-ce, but the code only uses native pygame keywords, so you should also be able to use a old version of pygame

 It only supports Circles, at least as of now.